haskell/pvp/pvp-specification.md

 ### Version tags

-The components of the version number must be numbers!
+The components of the version number **MUST** be numbers!
 Historically Cabal supported version numbers with string tags at the end, e.g. `1.0-beta` This proved not to work well because the ordering for tags was not well defined.
 Version tags are [no longer